Bose Noise Cancelling Headphones 700 full review

 The company clearly isn’t happy sharing the spotlight though, and the Noise Cancelling Headphones 700 are its attempt to settle things once and for all - well, until the next pair of Sonys come out, that is.

 I’ve been using the Headphones 700 for the last few weeks, and while I’m not quite convinced that Bose is the knock-out winner, these certainly make the Sonys fight until the final bell.

 Price and availability

-It’s also more than the flagship £330/$349 Sony WH-1000XM3 headphones, and that’s a slightly tougher pill to swallow.
+It’s also more than the flagship Sony WH-1000XM3 headphones, which are still significantly discounted at £229/$278, which is a tougher pill to swallow.
 The Sonys are also routinely available for less than that asking price, and offer serious competition to Bose - I suspect most people will find that the Headphones 700 don’t do quite enough different to justify paying the premium over Sony’s best.